-Fields will therefore be evaluated by the skill level of every player involved, rather than just the world’s top-200, with all players making the cut in an event now receiving ranking points.
+Fields will therefore be evaluated by the skill level of every player involved, rather than just the world's top-200 as it was previously, with all players making the cut in an event now receiving ranking points.

 Official World Golf Ranking Records

-The Official World Golf Ranking started in 1986, with Bernard Langer earning the title as the World Number One for the first time.
+The Official World Golf Ranking started in 1986, with Bernhard Langer earning the title as the World Number One for the first time.